 In order to tackle the endogeneity problem, we estimate a Fixed-Effect Instrumental Variable (FEIV) model.
 This model allows us to control for both time-invariant factors (such as genetics, food preferences over the life-course or time preference) and time-varying ommited variables as well as reverse causality.
 Our identification strategy exploits the fact that as individuals reach the Earliest Retirement Age (ERA) in their countries, the probability that they retire strongly increases.
-This exogeneous shock in retirement behaviour as well as the within-individual variation across waves allows us to estimate the causal impact of a transition to retirement on weight in the short-run -within a two to four-year period.
+This exogeneous shock in retirement behaviour allows us to estimate the causal impact of a transition to retirement on weight in the short-run - within a two to four-year period.

 Retirement decisions in industrialised countries depend on a number of institutional features.
 In particular, the earliest age at which individuals are entitled to pension benefits has been shown to exert a powerful influence on their retirement behaviours (Gruber and Wise (1999)).
-This ERA is defined as the earliest age at which individuals are entitled to either reduced pensions or full pensions -conditional on a sufficient number of years of social security contributions.
-The official retirement age is the age at which workers are entitled to either minimum-guaranteed pensions or full old-age pensions irrespective of their contributions or work histories.
+This ERA is defined as the earliest age at which individuals are entitled to either reduced pensions or full pensions - conditional on a sufficient number of years of social security contributions.
+The Official Retirement Age (ORA) is the age at which workers are entitled to either minimum-guaranteed pensions or full old-age pensions irrespective of their contributions or work histories.
 It appears to be typically less important in predicting retirement behaviour than the ERA (Gruber and Wise (1999)).
-Few individuals actually work until the official retirement age, thus generating a gap between the official retirement age and the average effective age at which older workers withdraw from the labour force.
+Few individuals actually work until the official retirement age.
+As a consequence, there is a gap between the official retirement age and the average effective age at which older workers withdraw from the labour force in almost all industrialised countries.

-6We estimate equation (1) by POLS whether the dependent variable is continuous (the BMI) or binary (being either overweight or obese/being neither overweight nor obese; being obese/not being obese).
-Estimating equation (1) by pooled probit when the dependent variable is binary yields very similar results in terms of sign and significance of the coefficients.
+$^{{}^{6}}Y{it}$ can be either continuous (the BMI) or binary (being either overweight or obese/being neither overweight nor obese; being obese/not being obese).
+POLS (presented) and pooled probit models yield very similar results when the dependent variable is binary.

 Earliest, official and effective retirement ages in Europe are presented in Table 1.
 As evidenced in columns 1 and 2, the official retirement age varies very little across countries and genders.
 In contrast, the ERA varies quite a lot across countries and genders (columns 3 and 4).
-Effective retirement ages are indeed lower than official retirement ages in every country (see columns 5 and 6 for men and women respectively).
+Effective retirement ages are lower than official retirement ages in almost every country (see columns 5 and 6 for men and women respectively).
 A number of countries in our sample implemented substantial reforms in ERAs over the period under study.
-Between 2004 and 2011 -period during which the 2004, 2006 and 2010 waves of SHARE were conducted on the field-, Austria implemented a stepwise increase in women's ERA from age 57 in 2004 to age 59 in 2010-2011.
-Men's ERAs were also slightly increased between 2004 and 2005 in this country.
-Italy introduced as well a stepwise increase in the minimum age to request early retirement, from age 57 in 2004 to age 59.5 in 2010.
+In Austria for instance, the 2004 pension reform introduced a gradual increase in the ERAs for men and women.
+Immediatly before the reform, workers in Austria could still retire at ages 61.5 (men) and 56.5 (women).
+After the reform, the ERAs were increased by two months for each quarter of birth for men born in the first two quarters of 1943 and women born in the first two quarters of 1948.
+Following these increases, the ERAs were increased by one month for each quarter of birth for men born in the third quarter of 1943 and later and for women born in the third quarter of 1948 and later.
+Furthermore, the 2004 pension reform also created special corridor pensions for men born in the last quarter of 1943 and later, thereby making the ERA beyond age 62 non-binding in many cases (Manoli and Weber (2012)).
+Italy also introduced a stepwise increase in the minimum age to request early retirement, from age 57 in 2004 to age 60 in 2011.
 More information about the Austrian and Italian reforms are available in Table 1.